 difficulty in doing stretching exercise, a fact we with FM are told to

 do, repeatedly.
 If however, Hypermobility is more of an issue, that is

 currently believed, this could be a problem unless, the exercises are

 done very carefully to avoid doing damage.
 Some 81% of persons with FM,

 fit the definition of Hypermobility.

 When you look at all of these, at once, and the typical suggested treatments for each, you find that they are almost identical with the suggestions for FM.
-This is not really a surprise, disappointing perhaps, but not really a surprise, as we with FM, present a great deal of the above.
+This is not really a surprise, disappointing perhaps, but not really a surprise, as we with FM, present many of the above.
 So, I guess we are in the same boat as those who have these disorders, without FM.